vuejs-templates/webpack/README.md

   - All static assets compiled with version hashes for efficient long-term caching, and a production `index.html` is auto-generated with proper URLs to these generated assets.
   - **To serve built files, run an HTTP server inside `/dist`**.

-- `npm test`: Unit tests run in PhantomJS with Karma + karma-jasmine + karma-webpack.
+- `npm run unit`: Unit tests run in PhantomJS with [Karma](http://karma-runner.github.io/0.13/index.html) + [Jasmine](http://jasmine.github.io/) + [karma-webpack](https://github.com/webpack/karma-webpack).
   - Supports ES2015 in test files.
   - Supports all webpack loaders.
   - Easy [mock injection](http://vuejs.github.io/vue-loader/workflow/testing-with-mocks.html).

+- `npm run e2e`: End-to-end tests with [Nightwatch](http://nightwatchjs.org/) with Selenium and chromedriver dependencies automatically handled for you.

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For a better understanding of how things work, consult the docs for respective projects listed.
+In particular, [Webpack](http://webpack.github.io/) and [vue-loader](http://vuejs.github.io/vue-loader).

 ### Difference between `src/assets/` and `static/`